sergio-a-juarez-1/C-Projects/Tic-Tac-Toe/README.md

 ### Tic-Tac-Toe Game in C

-A lightweight, terminal-based **Tic-Tac-Toe** game written in C. This enhanced project features local 2-player multiplayer, a smart AI opponent with multiple difficulty levels (including an unbeatable Minimax engine), cross-round score tracking, and an alternating tournament-style turn structure.
+A lightweight, terminal-based **Tic-Tac-Toe** game written in C. This enhanced project features local 2-player multiplayer, a smart AI opponent with multiple difficulty levels, cross-round score tracking, and an alternating tournament-style turn structure.

 ### ✨ Features